Longitudinal Self-Supervised Learning: Experiments

-According to Fig. \ref{fig:adni_results}b, the brain age of AD patients is generally higher than chronological age reflecting the neurodegenerative nature of AD that accelerates brain aging.
-This phenomenon can also be inferred from Fig. \ref{fig:adni_results}c, where we compute a slope measure by fitting simple linear regression for each subject (with at least 2 images) on their brain age across visits.
-In doing so, we see that the control group has an average aging speed (slope) close to 1, indicating the consistency between the progression rate of brain age and of chronological age.
-On the other hand, AD group has significantly faster brain aging than normal ($p<0.001$, two-sample $t$-test).
-Interestingly, the MCI group, representing a transitional state between control and AD, has an intermediate aging speed, which is significantly faster than normal ($p<0.001$) and slower than AD ($p<0.001$).
-Lastly, we observe that the gap between brain age and chronological age is larger in younger AD patients than the older ones (Fig. \ref{fig:adni_results}b) indicating the younger brain is more vulnerable to the disease.
-This effect is quantitatively supported (Fig. \ref{fig:adni_results}d) by fitting a linear regression between aging speed and age, which reveals that the AD group has accelerated aging in the younger cohort but converge with normal in the later stage.
-Again, the MCI group shows an intermediate effect between AD and normal.
+According to Fig. \ref{fig:adni_results}b, the brain age of AD patients was generally higher than chronological age reflecting the neurodegenerative nature of AD that accelerated brain aging.
+This phenomenon can also be inferred from Fig. \ref{fig:adni_results}c, where we computed the `brain age slope' by fitting a simple linear regression for each subject (with at least 2 images) on their brain age across visits.
+In doing so, we see that the control group had an average aging speed (slope) close to 1, indicating the consistency between the progression rate of brain age and of chronological age.
+In comparison, brain aging of the AD group was significantly faster ($p<0.001$, two-sample $t$-test).
+Interestingly, the MCI group, representing a transitional state between control and AD, had an intermediate aging speed, which was significantly faster than normal and slower than AD ($p<0.001$, two-sample $t$-tests).
+Moreover, we observe that the gap between brain age and chronological age was larger in younger AD patients than the older ones (Fig. \ref{fig:adni_results}b), which indicates the disease effect was more prominent in the younger brain.
+This phenomenon was quantitatively supported by fitting a linear regression between the aging speed (slope) and age in each cohort (Fig. \ref{fig:adni_results}d).
+While the AD subjects had more accelerated aging at younger ages, their aging speed was not different from that of the oldest old in the control cohort.
+Again, the MCI group exhibited an intermediate effect between AD and control subjects.
+Lastly, to ensure that these results were not specific to the resolution of input images, we repeated the above experiments based on the $80 \times 80 \times 80$ input resolution, which resulted in similar findings (Supplement Fig. 1).

+We also assessed the quality of disentanglement by simulating the average brain at different brain ages.
+We constructed the average representation associated brain age $\psi$ via